michaelfester/docs/docs/reference/computed-columns/relations.md

 By connecting this information, you can integrate it into components or even link to their location in their profile.
 {% /callout %}

-1. In the `Staff` table, make sure there’s a column for the name of the employee’s `Location`.
+1. In the `Staff` table, make sure there's a column for the name of the employee's `Location`.
-2. In the `Locations` table, make sure there’s a column for the name of the location that can be tied to the `Staff` table.
+2. In the `Locations` table, make sure there's a column for the name of the location that can be tied to the `Staff` table.

 {% figure src="/docs/reference/computed-columns/relations/checking-for-matching-values.png" caption="" /%}